a-loca/memoria/README.md

 To access the API, a `UnsplashService` class with static functions was created at `src/services/UnsplashService.js`.
 This allows for better separation of concerns between all the different parts of the website.

-The endpoints that UnsplashService uses to collect data are the following:
+The endpoints that UnsplashService uses to collect data are the following.

+#### `GET /collections/:id/photos`
-- `GET /collections/:id/photos`: through the `getNextPage` function, the website is able to retrieve the next 30 pictures (maximum allowed by the API) in my custom collection on Unsplash, if requested by the user.
+Through the `getNextPage` function, the website is able to retrieve the next 30 pictures (maximum allowed by the API) in my custom collection on Unsplash, if requested by the user.
 Each request will specify the `page` parameter to make sure that the images are fetched in the correct order.
 Some of the information that this endpoint provides for each image: ID, original width and height, description, URLs to access it in different sizes, information about the user who uploaded it.

+#### `GET /photos/:id`
-- `GET /photos/:id`: the `getPictureDetails` function will get additional information about the specified image, which includes location and EXIF data, which ate not provided by the previous endpoint.
+The `getPictureDetails` function will get additional information about the specified image, which includes location and EXIF data, which ate not provided by the previous endpoint.

 ### MVVC
 The website was developed following the MVVC pattern: